 In contrast to hepatitis A, interpersonal transmission of hepatitis E is uncommon; however, during pregnancy HEV is transmitted from mother to child, with poor fetal outcomes.

 HEV infections occur worldwide (with the possible exception of Australia).
-The highest incidence is in Asia, Africa, Middle East, the Indian subcontinent, and Central America.
+The highest incidence is in Asia, Africa, Middle East, South Asia, and Central America.

 Travelers to countries with poor sanitation are at risk from eating food that has not been hygienically prepared (e.g., salads) or that has been contaminated by infected water (e.g., mollusks) or from drinking untreated water.